New: Prime Day Planning Sprint

 Founders bring me in when:

-• Growth is real but inconsistent, and no one can explain what's actually working
+• Growth is real but nobody can explain what's actually driving it

 MY VALUE ADD